leesaichee/SQL-Rockbuster_Stealth/README.md

 Descriptions and [Entity Relationship Diagram](Rockbuster%20-%20ERD.jpg) of the database can be found in the data dictionary.

 ## Tools
+- PostgreSQL
+- DbVisualizer
+- Excel
+- PowerPoint
-PostgreSQL, DbVisualizer, Excel, PowerPoint, Tableau Public
+- Tableau Public

 ## Final Deliverables
 - A [presentation slide](Rockbuster%20-%20Presentation%20Slide.pptx)